knnthchng/topsters/README.md

 ----------------------------------------------------------------------------------------
 For the past few months, I have been taking classes in data analytics and visualization, and after learning how to use Python, Pandas, and MatPlotLib, I decided to create and analyze a dataset of my favorite albums of all time, which I have kept a running tally of for the past 8 or so years.

-During my adolescence, I became much more interested in exploring popular music after picking up an issue of Q magazine with the cover story of the greatest albums ever as voted by their readers.
+During my adolescence, I became interested in exploring popular music after picking up an issue of Q magazine with the cover story of the greatest albums ever as voted by their readers.
 Such lists from that magazine and other outlets, as well as year-end best-of lists from Q and other publishers, have helped guide my musical explorations, in addition to other discoveries I've made on my own.

-With this dataset, I wanted to get a profile of my musical tastes, exploring which years, genres, and countries are predominantly represented in my list, and conversely those which are underrepresented.
-The resulting analyses can not only provide a profile of my musical tastes, but also identify opportunities to further diversify and round out my musical explorations.
+With this dataset, I wanted to profile my musical tastes, exploring which years, genres, and countries are predominantly represented in my list, and conversely those which are underrepresented.
+With these analyses, I can also identify opportunities to further diversify and round out my musical explorations, by finding genres, years, or even countries whose music I should seek out next.

 **DATASET**
 ----------------------------------------------------------------------------------------